The Post (2017)

 Sidebar end.

 Fast-forward to 1971 and enter our leads.
-The Washington Post publisher Kay Graham (Streep – Doubt, August: Osage County) and her managing editor Ben Bradlee (Hanks – Captain Phillips, Philadelphia) are informed by the Chief of Staff that President Nixon that he doesn’t want the city’s newspaper to cover his daughter’s wedding.
-A lot is going on with The Washington Post at the time…each of which could have been its own story, rather than spreading itself too thin by lump summing everything into one movie.
-Instead, it results in everything happen both too fast and being watered down quite a bit.
-Bradlee suggests to Graham that The Post expands its coverage on certain topics to attract a wider demographic of readers.
-It is well-known that the paper is struggling financially, and another decision that Graham needs to make is if she wants to make the paper a publically traded company.
-Again, with so much going on, we have to wonder if this is a major focus of the movie or a side story?
-The film is so inconsistent at times that we don’t really know.
-There is also talk of having a lack of confidence in Graham because she is a woman.
+The Washington Post publisher Kay Graham (Streep – Doubt, August: Osage County) and her managing editor Ben Bradlee (Hanks – Captain Phillips, Philadelphia) are informed by the Chief of Staff that President Nixon doesn’t want the city’s newspaper to cover his daughter’s wedding.
+A lot was going on with The Washington Post at the time, each of which could have been its own story rather than spreading itself too thin by lump-summing everything into one movie.
+Instead, everything happens too fast and watered down quite a bit.
+Bradlee suggests to Graham that The Post expands its coverage on specific topics to attract a wider demographic of readers.
+It is well-known that the paper is struggling financially, and Graham needs to decide if she wants to make it a publicly traded company.
+Again, with so much going on, we have to wonder if this is a significant focus of the movie or a side story.
+The film is so inconsistent at times that we don’t know.
+There is also talk of lacking confidence in Graham because she is a woman.
 Again, this could have been an entire story, but it’s just something talked about on the side.
 This movie was rushed and sloppy.
-It tried to tell too much, and in doing so, it didn’t tell anything well enough.
+It tried to tell too much but didn’t mean anything well enough.

 The movie tries to make itself more important than it is.
-Rather than being a historical retelling, it tries to make subliminal comparisons of Nixon to The Washington Post to President Trump and, basically, the entire press.
-I do not get political with my writing in my reviews, social media, or even in texts or emails.
-If you want to talk politics, I’ll discuss them (not argue) with you to a certain extent, and then I’ll exit the conversation.
-But I will say that a President of the United States should probably place more of his time and energy into keeping our country (and to what he can) our planet safe and less time on Twitter and bickering with a press that knows how easy it is to get him riled.
-There are SO many ways where our 45th President is failing where our 44th President excelled.
-Ok.
-Enough.
-But Spielberg and company apparently rushed to get this film made so that it could be a 2017 release to show the events of 25 years ago mimicked the events of last year.
+Rather than being a historical retelling, it tries to make subliminal comparisons of Nixon to The Washington Post to President Trump and the entire press.
+I do not get political with my writing in my reviews, social media, or even talk-about emails.
+If you want to talk politics, I’ll talk, but not argue, with you to a certain extent, and then I’ll go ahead and leave the conversation.
+But I will say that a President of the United States should probably place more of his time and energy into keeping our country (and to what he can) and our planet safe and spend less time on Twitter and bickering with a press that knows how easy it is to get him riled.
+But Spielberg and the company rushed to make this film a 2017 release to show the events of 25 years ago and mimic the king of last year’s events.
 Or maybe Spielberg and company just rushed because they knew how bad 2017 was for movies and knew if this movie had been released in any other year, it would not be a Best Picture nominee.
 Who knows?
 Who cares?
-Even those who do like this film are unlikely ever to watch it again.
-I do love Tom Hanks, but, My God, am I glad he didn’t get a Best Actor nomination for this film.
+Even those who like this film are unlikely ever to watch it again.
+I do love Tom Hanks, but, my God, I am glad he didn’t get a Best Actor nomination for this film.

 Plot 7/10